kckrithika/kaggle-challenges/sam-internal/k8s-in/service-mesh/README.md

 A copy of the same values with Mesh Control Plane defaults is in [`istio-helm-mcp-defaults`](./istio-helm-mcp-defaults) which helps to check diff during upgrade.

 ### Update/Upgrade and Deployment Steps (Skip steps as required based on the action)
-1. If updating Istio images, update the new image as required in [istio-images.jsonnet](./istio-images.jsonnet).
-Note: Phased deployment not decided yet for istio, only phase 0 active.
+1. If updating Istio images, update the new image as required in Helm values for [istio](./istio-helm-mcp-defaults/istio-values.yaml) or [istio-init](./istio-helm-mcp-defaults/istio-init-values.yaml).
+Run `ship update --headed` and copy these values to the helm values entry.
+This process is manual as of now, something that can be automated in future.
 1. If updating the estates Istio runs on, update the [istio-pilot-estates.json](./istio-pilot-estates.json).
 1. If updating overlays, ensure [Ship is installed](https://github.com/replicatedhq/ship#installation), navigate to [istio-ship](./istio-ship) directory and run `ship update --headed`.
 1. If updating overlays, complete all the steps in Ship's visual UI.
 Jsonnet variables in overlays can be represented as `mcpIstioConfig.<name>` or `%(<name>)s`.
 Where, `<name>` is the variable name defined in [`istio-config.jsonnet`](./istio-config.jsonnet).